mdimjasevic/jdoop-examples/README.md

 [http://l.dimjasevic.net/randoop](http://l.dimjasevic.net/randoop)
 (randoop.jar, built for Java SE 7).

-`randoop.jar` should be placed in the `lib/` directory.
+`randoop.jar` should be placed in the `lib/` directory of JPF-Jdart.

+## JUnit framework

+Just like with Randoop, the JUnit `jar` file should be named `junit4.jar` and placed in the `lib/` directory of JPF-Jdart.

 ## JaCoCo

-Download JaCoCo and place in the `lib/` directory.
+Download JaCoCo and place in the `lib/` directory of JPF-Jdart.
 It should be named `jacocoant.jar`.

 # Usage with JPF-Doop